Anyone with a projector, screen, and movie can put on a backyard movie night. It’s not rocket science.

 Oh yes, your neighbors.

-Love them or hate them, you need to consider how your backyard movie could impact on them, or how they might react to you showing a film outdoors.
+Love them or hate them, you need to consider how your backyard movie could impact them, or how they might react to you showing a film outdoors.

 I think I am a pretty good neighbor on the whole, and I always give them a lot of advance warning if I am going to be throwing an outdoor movie party in my backyard.
 In fact, I mitigate any potential problems by simply inviting them.
 It works a treat.